MattKevan/uxlift/_topics/understanding-css-grid.md

 ---
 title: Understanding CSS grid
-intro: CSS Grid is a new way to create two-dimensional layouts on the web.
+description: CSS Grid is a new way to create two-dimensional layouts on the web.
 With just a few lines of CSS, you can create a grid that was hardly possible before without JavaScript.
 No plugin or complicated installs, no heavy additional files, no more design limitations.